NC INHERITANCE LAWS: WHAT TO KNOW IF YOU’VE BEEN DISINHERITED

 According to a 2021 Wills and Estate Planning Study by Caring.com, only about one-third (32.9%) of American adults have a will.
 Creating a will allows the testator to leave their assets to a spouse, heirs, close relatives, and other dependents.
 Unfortunately, it can be a shock for some surviving family members of the deceased to learn that they have been disinherited in the will.
 Thankfully, there may be sufficient incentives for such a family member to contest the will under North Carolina inheritance laws.

-At Laskody Law Office, we are dedicated to offering experienced legal guidance, advocacy, and comprehensive representation in estate, probate, and inheritance-related matters.
+At Laskody Law Office, we are dedicated to offering experienced legal advice, advocacy, and comprehensive representation in estate, probate, and inheritance-related matters in the State of North Carolina.
 As your legal counsel, we can review the details of your case and help you understand how NC inheritance law affects the distribution of your spouse’s or parent’s assets and represent your case in the probate court.
 Moreover, we can also help you figure out the best way to protect your own estate with an effective justified will.
 Our experienced estate administration attorneys will fight compassionately to protect your rights and explore your possible legal options to claim an inheritance.

 Our law firm proudly serves individuals and families throughout all 100 counties in North Carolina, including Murphy and Manteo.
 If you have been disinherited or if you’re surprised that your spouse or parent didn’t leave any inheritance for you in their will, it is important that you speak with an experienced inheritance attorney immediately.
 Unlike other real estate lawyers from paid attorney advertising sites, our team will explore your legal options to contest the will and determine the best course of action.
 We can also represent you in probate court or superior court if the circumstances of your case necessitate it.